ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+How I Slashed SSR Page Load Times by Up to 80% Using Concurrent Promises - <a href="https://medium.com/tiket-com/how-i-slashed-ssr-page-load-times-by-up-to-80-using-concurrent-promises-e3edf27cdefe?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Helena Natanael`**

+<blockquote>When 10 lines of code saved 10 seconds of load time
+Continue reading on tiket.com »</blockquote>

+<h3>2.
 JavaScript Execution Flow: From Execution Context to Call Stack - <a href="https://medium.com/@babitapradhanindia/javascript-execution-flow-from-execution-context-to-call-stack-ab6ed6fee3af?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Babita  Pradhan`**

 <blockquote>JavaScript is a synchronous, single-threaded, high-level, and prototype-based programming language that allows developers to build…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 10 JavaScript Mistakes That Are Killing Your Code (I Was Guilty of 9) - <a href="https://javascript.plainenglish.io/10-javascript-mistakes-that-are-killing-your-code-i-was-guilty-of-9-e7dc2838de27?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>If your apps feel slow or fragile, the problem might be hiding in plain sight
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>4.
 Learn to Build Your First Countdown Timer with HTML, CSS & JavaScript (Perfect for Beginners) - <a href="https://medium.com/@moeeza3/learn-to-build-your-first-countdown-timer-with-html-css-javascript-perfect-for-beginners-92b5ef647eb8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Moeez Ahmad`**

 <blockquote>Countdown timers are everywhere on the modern web.
 You’ve probably seen them on product launch pages (think new iPhone drops or Shopify…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 Understanding Event Loop with Microtasks and Macrotasks in JavaScript - <a href="https://medium.com/@nikhilbaxi3/understanding-event-loop-with-microtasks-and-macrotasks-in-javascript-fbb5cc8ee6d8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nikhilbaxi`**

 <blockquote>If you’ve ever seen JavaScript print values in an unexpected order, you’ve probably run into the event loop.
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 A Single = Instead of { ...spread } Had Me Debugging for Days - <a href="https://saieedshafi.medium.com/a-single-instead-of-spread-had-me-debugging-for-days-91aab3c68fb8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Saieed`**

 <blockquote>I was debugging a Legacy Project’s bug, staring at empty API responses from a 3rd party with absolutely no idea why and partly blaming the…
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 A Beginner’s Guide to Building a Simple Chat Bot with Pure JavaScript - <a href="https://medium.com/@edtechbymeera/a-beginners-guide-to-building-a-simple-chat-bot-with-pure-javascript-094af3517e84?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Meera Menon`**

 <blockquote>Beginner friendly tutorial guide to learn JavaScript by building a simple Chat Bot
 Continue reading on Medium »</blockquote>

-<h3>7.
+<h3>8.
 Angular is Finally Fast: Why You Should Drop Zone.js in 2026 - <a href="https://codewithbilal.medium.com/angular-is-finally-fast-why-you-should-drop-zone-js-in-2026-a1249dba2621?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Code with Bilal`**

 <blockquote>The “magic” that made Angular easy is the same thing that made it heavy.
 It’s time to move on to a Zoneless future.
 Continue reading on Medium »</blockquote>

-<h3>8.
-WakaPAC’s Execution Pipeline: Why Third-Party SDKs Finally Feel Native - <a href="https://medium.com/@noescom1977/wakapacs-execution-pipeline-why-third-party-sdks-finally-feel-native-12cb1e29b5f2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Floris van den Berg`**

-<blockquote>How a unified message model turns YouTube, Vimeo, CKEditor, and TinyMCE into first-class components
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
+TypeScript for Frontend Developers — The Fundamentals and Why It Actually Matters - <a href="https://medium.com/@qodors/typescript-for-frontend-developers-the-fundamentals-and-why-it-actually-matters-00606156aeeb?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `qodors`**

+<blockquote>Everyone says learn TypeScript.
+Few people explain why it changes the way you build, or what it feels like when a 3 AM bug simply never…
+Continue reading on Medium »</blockquote>

+<h3>2.
 TypeScript Utility Types You Actually Use in Real Projects - <a href="https://medium.com/@benjannetahmed.03/typescript-utility-types-you-actually-use-in-real-projects-73f3e395b148?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ben Jannet Ahmed`**

 <blockquote>Most articles about TypeScript utility types look like this :
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 A Real Bug Caused by as unknown as — and How satisfies Prevents It - <a href="https://medium.com/@srachel27/a-real-bug-caused-by-as-unknown-as-and-how-satisfies-prevents-it-b3efaa3764cb?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Sandy Zhang`**

 <blockquote>In one of our frontend projects (Next.js + BFF), we had a config-driven UI for rendering navigation items.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 Contrôler l’inférence de type dans TypeScript avec l’utilitaire NoInfer - <a href="https://ouassim-benmosbah.medium.com/contr%C3%B4ler-linf%C3%A9rence-de-type-dans-typescript-avec-l-utilitaire-noinfer-23deec9d476d?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ouassim ben mosbah`**

 <blockquote>Le moteur d’inférence de TypeScript est l’une de ses fonctionnalités les plus robustes, permettant de réduire la verbosité du code en…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 5 tsconfig.json Settings That Will Make Your Build Process 2x Stricter (and Better) - <a href="https://medium.com/@jradzik4/5-tsconfig-json-settings-that-will-make-your-build-process-2x-stricter-and-better-fadaf0109f88?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jakub Radzik`**

 <blockquote>TypeScript is a fantastic tool that saves us from countless runtime errors.
 However, out of the box, TypeScript’s default configuration is…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 10 TypeScript Patterns That Cleaned Up My Codebase - <a href="https://blog.stackademic.com/10-typescript-patterns-that-cleaned-up-my-codebase-f3b46a88824b?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Loshan Paul`**